TheNaziaPathan/grep_ifield_names/README.md

 In the following script,
 - 'fids_required' is a UKB FID list, one per line
-- 'output_file' is a list of ifield_names that include incidence 0-9.
-Change the "pattern" if FIDs include more than 9 incidence.
+- 'output_file' is a list of field_names that in the UKB-FORMAT - This assumes the field name follows the pattern p<field id>_i<instance>_a<array>.
+Names are then converted into UK Biobank style - for example, field p123_i0_a0 becomes 123-0.0.

 ## Main Script grep_ifield_names.sh
 ```sh